ozhanefemeral/bun-vs-node/README.md

 ## Benchmarking Tools

 This project uses [Hyperfine](https://github.com/sharkdp/hyperfine) for benchmarking, which is also installed in the Docker containers.
 For local bechmarks, you have to install it yourself.
-Same for Bombardier; which also requires Go to be installed.
+Same for [Bombardier](https://github.com/codesenberg/bombardier); which also requires Go to be installed.
+You can find necessary commands in `commands.txt`.

 ## Results